 Recognized student organizations are required to hold meetings on campus and College facilities will be made available to them.
-Special permission must be obtained from the Vice

-President/Dean of Student and Administrative Services for off- ampus meetings and/or for activities outside of the traditional meeting format.
+Special permission must be obtained from the Dean of Students and College Services for off-campus meetings and/or for activities outside of the traditional meeting format.